syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ![](Axis_images/axisLabelFormat.png)

-**Label Rotation**
+**Label rotation**

-The labels of primary axis and secondary axis can be rotated with the help of `LabelRotationAngle` property in `PivotChartAxisStyle`.
-The following code snippet illustrates about how to rotate the angle of primary axis labels to -20 degrees.
+The labels of primary axis and secondary axis can be rotated with the help of `LabelRotationAngle` property in the `PivotChartAxisStyle`.
+The following code snippet illustrates about how to rotate the angle of primary axis labels to -20 degrees:

 {% tabs %}